mosesokemwa/daily-UI/README.md

     What best represents the brand or product?
 Or is it incredibly unique?
     Does it look great at a distance and does it stand out when put on your home screen alongside other apps?
     Don't forget to share on [Twitter](https://twitter.com/MosesOkemwa) when you're done.

+* _Daily UI 006_

+    * ** User Profile **

+    Hint: Design a user profile and be mindful of the most important data, names, imagery, placement, etc.
+    Is it for a serious profile?
+A social profile?
+(It's up to you!).
+    Don't forget to share on Dribbble and/or Twitter when you're done.